microsoft/playwright/docs/src/test-runners-csharp.md

 ### Customizing [BrowserContext] options

-To override the context options, you can override the `ContextOptions` method inside the `Page` or `BrowserContext` base class which you get from `Microsoft.Playwright.MSTest`.
+To customize context options, you can override the `ContextOptions` method of your test class derived from `Microsoft.Playwright.MSTest.PageTest` or `Microsoft.Playwright.MSTest.ContextTest`.
 See the following example:

 ```csharp
 using System.Threading.Tasks;